kennygrant/bestiary/errors.md

 EXAMPLE

-## Don't use panic
+## Don't use panic \(much\)

 [Panic](https://blog.golang.org/defer-panic-and-recover) is intended as a mechanism to report exceptional errors which require the program to exit immediately, or to report programmer error which should be fixed.
 You don't want to see it in production, nor should you use it to try to reproduce exceptions, which were left out of the language for a reason.

-Try to avoid using it if you can, especially if you're writing a library.
+Panic is fine for programming errors, or really exceptional situations, but try to avoid using it if you can, especially if you're writing a library.
 Your users will thank you.